dawud-b/FireSim/README.md

 ### Config Setup

-This section will go over how to set up files for firesim simulation.
+This section will go over how to set up files for Firesim.

 -----